My Love (Paul McCartney and Wings song): Cover versions

 By the late 1970s, "My Love" was the second most-covered song written and released by a former Beatle since the band's break-up, after Harrison's "My Sweet Lord".
 Tony Bennett, Nancy Wilson and Cass Elliot are among the many singers who recorded the song.
 Others include Johnny Gill, Cher, Brenda Lee (from New Sunrise), Margie Joseph, Salena Jones, Mina, Shinehead, Andy Williams, Juice Newton, Warren Hill, Dottie West, and Mariah Carey.
 There have also been three jazz instrumental versions, by Ivan "Boogaloo Joe" Jones, Pieces of a Dream (from their 1996 album The Best of Pieces of a Dream), and Michael Lington (from the 2004 album Stay with Me).

 An instrumental of the song can be heard during Monica and Chandler's wedding in the American sitcom Friends.
 Corinne Bailey Rae released a cover of the song on The Love EP (2011).
 Harry Connick Jr covered "My Love" on the 2014 album The Art of McCartney, a tribute album to McCartney.
-In 2025, Mariah Carey covered the song on her album Here For It All.
+In 2025, Mariah Carey covered the song for her album Here For It All.
+Billboard writer Heran Mamo noted that "while McCartney's original version is tender, Carey's is robust, her vocals overpowering the track's orchestration before giving way to the sentimental, reworked instrumental solo".